Master’s in Education M.Ed. Degree

 - Examination of curriculum policies and educational changes throughout history

-- Topics in education which may include teachable subjects, literacy and numeracy, adult education, and counselling
+- Topics in education which may include teachable subjects, literacy and numeracy, adult education, and counseling

 - Analysis of technology in education, including computer-based learning and pedagogical perspectives, problems and supports for classroom integration, multi-media pedagogy, effects on special education